 She said it with such certainty that I couldn't help but believe it!
 I went through the rest of that day with my shoulders a little straighter and a smile on my face.

-A decade later a funeral solidified my certainty that Diane was right.
+A decade later a funeral solidified my certainty in Diane's words being true.
 The service celebrated a woman who had spent a long life investing in her family.
-When she died her 8 children were all grown and far into their adult lives....most with children, some with grandchildren.
-There were close to 100 people gathered to cry together, laugh together, remember together and just be together....celebrating a life and the fact that it made them all family.
+When she died her eight children were all grown and far into their adult lives.
+Most with children, some with grandchildren.
+There were close to 100 people gathered to cry together, laugh together, remember together, and just be together.
+Celebrating her life and the fact that it made them all family.
 What a fabulous place to be when someone dear to you has died - thick in the middle of a big group of people who have such important things in common with you.
-Stronger than the many things that made them different was the one thing that made them the same....a last name that carried a legacy.
-I'm sure that none of them were stressed out over how many pairs of new shoes they had as a child or how many gifts there were under the Christmas tree while they were growing up.
+Stronger than the many things that made them different was the one thing that made them the same, a last name that carried a legacy.
+At this moment, I'm sure none of them were stressed out over how many pairs of new shoes they had as a child or how many gifts there were under the Christmas tree while they were growing up.

 It's pretty clear to anyone looking at my life today that I haven't stopped believing Diane's advice.
-When you're done reading scroll back up to that picture of us at the top.
-When Scott and I are gone from the middle of that group, it will still be a group.
-They will be left with some pretty important things....each other.
-And that gives me a new, better reason to cry!
+We are currently a family of ten.
+When Scott and I are gone from the middle of our group, it will still be a group.
+They will be left with some pretty important things - each other.
+And that's a thought that gives me a new, better reason to cry!